jaredhoberock/P0058/P0058_an_interface_for_abstracting_execution.md

 multidimensionality are orthogonal features.
 A given executor can choose to support one, both, or neither.

+## \color{ForestGreen} Fire-and-Forget

+\color{ForestGreen}

+Some creators of work may be uninterested in the work's outcome: they simply with to "fire off" some work and then "forget" about it.
+In these cases, creators of work do not require synchronizing with the work's completion.
+For example, a deferred resource deallocation scheme might present clients with an asynchronous interface.
+Behind the interface, an executor might create asynchronous agents to execute the destructors of resources deallocated through the interface.
+Requiring a future for each deallocation request would burden the executor with the wasteful construction of superfluous and potentially expensive synchronization primitives.

+Our proposal allows executors to advertise their asynchronous operations as "fire-and-forget" by allowing them to return `void` from such operations.
+Instead of returning an instance of a type that fulfills the `Future` concept, `async_execute()` and `then_execute()` would return `void`.
+For such executors, the associated `future<T>` template always yields `void` when instantiated for any given `T`.
+Of course, it is always possible for the client to synchronize with work created this way by introducing their own synchronization primitives into the program.

+\color{Black}

 ## Associated Typedefs and Templates

 `executor_traits` exposes a number of associated member types and templates